 Chet had a hand in the careers of pretty much half of both the Country and Rock and Roll Hall of Fame including Waylon Jennings, Dolly Parton, Charley Pride, the Everly Brothers, Willie Nelson, Roger Miller, and Connie Smith.
 If you got the nod from Chet--as did Vince Gill, Jerry Reed, and Mark Knopfler--you were a class act.
 If you didn't—or you weren’t patient enough to wait your turn, you turned back toward home.
 “You’re pretty good but you’re no Chet Atkins

-Les Paul was anything but quiet.
+Les Paul, on the other hand, was anything but quiet.
 He was not a team builder-type of fellow who shunned the spotlight and preferred to work behind the scenes.
 Les was a star—the Zelig of pop music—who knew everyone and had played everywhere.
 Jimmie Rodgers?
 Les attended one of his sessions as a boy.
 Charlie Christian?
 Why they were close buddies and were given Gibson’s first two guitar amplifiers.
 Jimi Hendrix?
-Les saw him in a club in New Jersey out by the airport in the mid 60s and started telling everyone he knew.
+Les claimed to have first seen him play a club in New Jersey out by the airport in the early 60s and started telling everyone he knew.
 Stereo recording?
 Les imagined stereo a full decade before Bing Crosby bought him his first tape recorder.

-Les had begun his life as an inventor and tinkerer at the age of 10 tinkering with homemade crystal radio sets and forging his first guitar pickup by jamming a Victrola needle into an acoustic guitar to amplify the vibrations.
+Les had begun his life as an inventor and at the age of 10 was tinkering with homemade crystal radio sets and forging his first guitar pickup by jamming a Victrola needle into an acoustic guitar to amplify the vibrations.
 Les invented the harmonica holder, too out of a wire hanger.
-Les played the bona fide guitar solo in an American pop song (Bing Crosby's multi-million selling post-war hit, "It's Been A Long, Long Time”).
-In the 1940s in his garage studio in Los Angeles, Les dreamed up multi-track recording first to direct to lacquer disk and then to tape.
-Les encouraged the invention and marketing of the solid body guitar and was the first endorsee of an electric guitar.
-Les’ techniques in the studio like close mic-ing and doubling and tripling guitar parts became standard in rock ‘n’ roll.
+Les played the first bona fide guitar solo in an American pop song, Bing Crosby's multi-million selling post-war hit, "It's Been A Long, Long Time."
+In the 1940s in his garage studio in Los Angeles, Les dreamed up multi-track recording, first going direct to lacquer disk and then to tape.
+Les encouraged the invention and marketing of his namesake solid body guitar and was the first endorsee of a solidbody electric guitar.
+Les’ techniques in the studio like close mic-ing and doubling and tripling guitar parts soon became standard in rock ‘n’ roll.
 The Fairchild tube limiter (vintage models now go for over $50,000) was designed in Les' living room and became a trademark studio device for both Frank Sinatra and The Beatles.
 And of course, Les also takes credit for rescuing Epiphone from oblivion with a timely phone call to Gibson's Ted McCarty.

 Now Les didn't invent the solid body guitar or the guitar pickup or the guitar solo.